 Q. What data does CrowdTangle track?

-CrowdTangle tracks public post content and engagement data from public Facebook Pages and Groups, as well as Verified Profiles and public Instagram accounts.
+CrowdTangle tracks data from public content across Facebook Pages and Groups, as well as Verified Profiles and public Instagram accounts.
 A full description of the data CrowdTangle is tracking is available here.